 When you want to surf anonymously, you could use a VPN or a proxy.

-Both VPNs and proxies can change your shown geographical location, allowing you to circumvent geo-restrictions on websites.
+Both VPNs and proxies change your shown geographical location, allowing you to circumvent geo-restrictions on websites and increase your privacy.
 Think of the many streaming services that won’t show you their content when you aren’t in the right country.
-While VPNs and proxies can both change this, the two work in completely different ways.
+Or think about being able to watch the American version of Netflix outside of the US.
+While VPNs and proxies can both achieve this, the two work in completely different ways.
 Even the word ‘proxy’ itself is a broad term with many different meanings.
 There are, for example, public and private proxies that each have different functions.

 So what’s the exact difference between a VPN and a proxy?
 Which of the two is best to use?
 While they have similar functions, the ways in which they set up your internet connection are very different.
-We’ll explain what those differences are, how various proxy servers work, and which pros and cons are attached to proxies and VPNs.
+We’ll explain what those differences are, how various proxy servers work, and which pros and cons both have.

-A proxy server is a server standing in between your computer and the internet.
+A proxy server is an external server users can connect to and guide their data traffic past.
 When you go online with a proxy, all your internet traffic will be sent through that proxy first.
 Because of that, it’ll seem as if your data is coming straight from that proxy instead of your own computer and IP address.
-While VPN servers automatically encrypt all of your data, a proxy doesn’t do this.
+While VPN servers automatically encrypt all of your data, protecting your data, a proxy doesn’t normally do this.
 Therefore, a proxy is able to handle a huge number of simultaneous connections from different users (usually tens of thousands).
+This can really slow down your internet connection, however.
 Many VPN providers also offer a separate proxy service for their customers to use.

 Proxy servers are able to communicate with the internet in different ways.
 They use one of two protocols for this purpose: HTTP or SOCKS.